isabella232/www-chapter-luxembourg/index.md

 We will present OWASP, the Luxembourg Chapter and the next events and activities we are planning.

 Who should attend?
-a) Both existing OWASP members and people unfamiliar with OWASP.
+* Both existing OWASP members and people unfamiliar with OWASP.
-b) Information security practitioners of all levels, IT professionals, and business leaders.
+* Information security practitioners of all levels, IT professionals, and business leaders.
-c) Developers, development managers, product owners, QA professionals, program managers, and anyone involved in building software.
+* Developers, development managers, product owners, QA professionals, program managers, and anyone involved in building software, etc.

 ## News
 * **OWASP BeNeLux Days 2022** Stay tuned and keep an eye on https://www.owaspbenelux.eu